dukemarquis/Plutonem-Android-NA/README.md

 # Plutonem conclusion

-Plutonem ( Latin style of Pluto ) create a global E-Commerce Platform, where users could buy products with more simulation shopping experience.
+Plutonem ( Latin style of Pluto ) creates a global E-Commerce Platform, where users could buy products with more simulation shopping experience.
 For example, users decide to buy the product through watching a short product introduction video or AR function that shows exactly what the product looks like.

 We are looking forward for you to join us creating this platform together, although we create this repository not for open source, we hope that we can meet the right partner to build a great company together.